Pages from the book, "The Philosophy and Science of Health"--Dr.

 Consistent with the new medical paradigm, none of the treatments offered

-by the heart specialist actually cures, or is even intended to cure,
+by the heart specialist actually cures, or is even intended to cure, their

-for bypass surgery is almost exactly the same as if no surgery was undertaken.11
+surgery is almost exactly the same as if no surgery was undertaken.11

 Today, over half of the people in America suffer from one or more symptoms